facebookarchive/caffe2/_docs/getting-started/outro.md

 Dependencies missing | It's possible you're trying to run something that was using an optional dependency.
-Solution | `sudo pip install setuptools flask jupyter matplotlib scipy pydot tornado python-nvd3 scikit-image pyyaml` matplotlib error | Sometimes you need setuptools first: `sudo pip install -U pip setuptools && sudo pip install matplotlib`
+Solution | `sudo pip install setuptools flask jupyter matplotlib scipy pydot tornado python-nvd3 scikit-image pyyaml` matplotlib error | Sometimes you need setuptools first: `sudo pip install -U pip setuptools && sudo pip install matplotlib` model downloader error | If you need to run it as sudo (because it's trying to install the model in /usr/local/caffe2...), then PYTHONPATH might not be visible in that context.
+Solution | `sudo visudo` then add this line: `Defaults    env_keep += "PYTHONPATH"`

 | Other Errors